 Logistics is another major cost.
 China is a big place, and depending on where you are getting it from your costs might be very different.
 One of the biggest mistakes smaller businesses or newbie buyers make is that they will ask for the pricing for one product, and the supplier will quote them for that product.
 People forget that in order for you to sell the product you’ve got to move the product to your own market.
 You’ve got to consider the end-to-end cost of the product, with delivery, taxes, packaging, and anything else that goes into it.

-A lot of online sellers will go to sites like Alibaba to source their products.
+A lot of online sellers will buying from Alibaba.
 But one of the problems with Alibaba is that it’s an open forum, and anybody can become a supplier there.
 Often people will call themselves contractors and just set themselves up on Alibaba as suppliers, but they don’t actually manufacture any products or even have a company of any sort.
 They want to get business, so look at the list of suppliers and say, “You know what, I’m just going to sell something for a dollar less or a certain percentage less, than everyone else out there.”

 Once you place an order with them, they will start looking for a manufacturer to make the product.
 Sometimes they succeed, sometimes they don’t.
 That’s when you run into all sorts of trouble.
 You might lose your deposit, or they might not be able to fulfill the order because they just simply can’t get anybody to make it for that price.